2007 NIST Language Recognition Evaluation Test Set

 |Citation:||Martin, Alvin, and Audrey Le.
 2007 NIST Language Recognition Evaluation Test Set LDC2009S04.
 Web Download.
 Philadelphia: Linguistic Data Consortium, 2009.|

-2007 NIST Language Recognition Evaluation Test Set consists of 66 hours of conversational telephone speech segments in the following languages and dialects: Arabic, Bengali, Chinese (Cantonese), Mandarin Chinese (Mainland, Taiwan), Chinese (Min), English (American, Indian), Farsi, German, Hindustani (Hindi, Urdu), Korean, Russian, Spanish (Caribbean, non-Caribbean), Tamil, Thai and Vietnamese.
+2007 NIST Language Recognition Evaluation Test Set was developed by the Linguistic Data Consortium (LDC) and the National Institute of Standards and Technology.
+It consists of 66 hours of conversational telephone speech segments in the following languages and dialects: Arabic, Bengali, Chinese (Cantonese), Mandarin Chinese (Mainland, Taiwan), Chinese (Min), English (American, Indian), Farsi, German, Hindustani (Hindi, Urdu), Korean, Russian, Spanish (Caribbean, non-Caribbean), Tamil, Thai, and Vietnamese.

 The training data for LRE 2007 consists of the following:

 Each speech file in the test data is one side of a 4-wire telephone conversation represented as 8-bit 8-kHz mu-law format.
 There are 7530 speech files in SPHERE (.sph) format for a total of 66 hours of speech.
-The speech data was compiled from LDCs CALLFRIEND, Fisher Spanish and Mixer 3 corpora and from data collected by Oregon Health and Science University, Beaverton, Oregon.
+The speech data was compiled from LDCs CALLFRIEND, Fisher Spanish, and Mixer 3 corpora and from data collected by Oregon Health and Science University (OHSU), Beaverton, Oregon.